+This free interior design course covers the importance of space and function and how to use them in your designs.
 Most of you will be working with an existing space and the rest of you are designing the space yourself or at least monitoring the design of your space, so this course is for everyone!

 If you are building a home, make sure to create space for the places that are most important to you.
 Do you like to be together as a family all the time?
 If so, create a space that accommodates your family, like an open floor plan (kitchen, living room and dining room all run into each other) or a large family room.
 Does everyone in your family like to have their privacy?
 Design rooms that meet the needs of the person and if they are going to spend lots of time in there, think about what will make the space welcoming and showcase that person’s style.

 Space is the first design element that will help you to make an informed decision on function, which leads to lighting, furniture, and home decoration choices.
 If you don’t know the dimensions of your space, the amount of paint to get, furniture size, placement of light fixtures, size of decor pieces and height of window treatments will be very hard to determine.
-Knowing your space well is the first step in creating awesome spaces!
+Knowing your space well is the first step to create awesome spaces!

 The simplest way to think about space is to understand positive space (space that is filled with furniture and home decor) and the negative space (space that is the between everything in the room–between seating, between furniture and the ceiling, between doors and windows).
 Your goal is to balance the positive and negative space in a room.
 There are actually psychological effects based on how you space a room.